 Feelings are Fleeting

 Feeling affects are fleeting.
 Jumping to work to alert the system of danger.
 Once they warn and the threat subsides they can resume normal functions.
 However, as the arousal settles, cognitive functions begin, ruminating on the event, keeping the moment alive.

-We must calm the arousal.
+We must breath in and enjoy passing joyful moments while We calming more distressing arousal.
 A healthy practice is to have several emotional soothing techniques available.
 Activities that we automatic employ without much cognitive coaxing.
-Even in moderate states of arousal, implementing a new tool regulation practice is difficult.
+Even in moderate states of arousal, implementing a new regulation practice is difficult.